kelvin169/Software-Defined-Radio-Project-/README.md

 ## The goal is to come up with a functioning platform
 ### Successful intergration of hardware and software components will be the end goal and the capture and processing of satellite signals
 #### I will be breating a series of approaches and outlining the various Documents used in the implementation
+#### System design will be broken down to the software and hardware aspects